 8. Bring mesh laundry bags to store soiled clothing to avoid the temptation to snag plastic hotel laundry bags.

 11. If you don’t own one, rent a hybrid vehicle at your destination or for the duration of your road trip.
-We recently saved over $350 driving a Prius through Northern California instead of a minivan.
+We recently saved hundreds of dollars driving a Prius through Northern California instead of a minivan.
 Plus, some hotels will give hybrid or electrical car owners perks like discounted parking or free charging station use.